 In all of the temple-faced rock tombs and in some of the other types, the peripheries of the tomb chambers re dug out to form a corridor between the rock and the tomb, and the same was done for the roof too, which makes the tombs connected to the rock only.
 This practice, which gives the grave the appearance as if it is exhibited in a niche, but also required a lot of consruct, is strictly specific to Caunos and to its immediate sphere of influence.

 The front façade of the temple-faced rock tombs is arranged in imitation of an inantis-planned Hellenistic temple with two Ionian columns between the antes and above these, a triangular pediment, an architrave ornamented with tooth friezes, and palm-leafed terions (placed at the two edges and upper centre of the pediment).
 The pediments are generally not ornamented.
-However, one pediment features two lion figures facing each other as well as a bird and a mythological creature at theat sunset the rock tombs pointed corners.
+However, one pediment features two lion figures facing each other as well as a bird and a mythological creature at the pointed corners.
 Three divan platforms on the side and rear walls of the tomb chambers indicate that they were used for more than one burial, that is, they were family tombs.
 No doubt the entrances of all tomb chambers were covered with stone plates carved to appear like four-panel doors, unfortunately only few of these have survived.
 Only a very few of the tombs have inscriptions.
 While one of these contains two words in the Carian language, the others are not of Carian origin (Bean-2000).
 This is connected with the fact that Caunos started to become influenced by Hellenistic culture during the reign of Mausolus as well as with the fact that rock tombs were used in the Roman era.

 The largest of the rock tombs is located within the group situated across the town of Dalyan.
 The grave which was planned as a four-column grave but was probably left unfinished at the beginning stage due to the political and economic chaos caused by Alexander’s invasion of Halicarnassus and Caria, provides information on the working methods of the stonemasons of the time.
 The stonemasons that smoothed the rock surface using scaffoldings completed the roof, pediment and acrators, but after forming the upper parts of the column bodies and the capitals as drafts, the work was suddenly stopped.